Ashadeepa/ashadeepa-playground/README.md

 # Angular18 Simple Application with Lazy Loading and Route Guards

+## About the application 'customer-app'
+1. Used lazy loading for the customer feature.
+2. Shared data with the customer module via CommunicationService.
+3. Used Guard routes dynamically based on customerId.
+4. Displayed customerId in the customer components and handle conditional navigation

+### How to achieve this in a simple Angular application

+1. Create a new Angular application using the Angular CLI.
+2. Create a new module for the customer feature.
+3. Define routes for the customer feature within the customer module.
+4. Use a service to share data between the main app and the customer module.
+5. Implement a route guard to check if the customerId is set before accessing certain routes.
+6. Display the customerId in the customer components and handle conditional navigation based on the customerId.
+7. Use lazy loading to load the customer module only when needed.
+8. Test the application by setting the customerId in the root component and navigating to different routes.
+9. Verify that the route guard works as expected and displays the customerId in the customer components.
+10. Update the application to handle dynamic routing based on the customerId and extraRoute flag.
+11. Test the application by navigating to different routes with different customerId values.
+12. Verify that the application displays the correct customerId and handles conditional navigation based on the customerId and extraRoute flag.

+### Files in the customer-app
 1. app.module.ts
 The root module that imports AppRoutingModule and CustomerModule (lazy-loaded)